 Fortunately, there are things that we can do to make multiplication easier for our students, and accessible for all of them.
 We can teach in a strategic order that really makes practical sense.

 We can also teach our students strategies for each set of facts that will make multiplication FUN, and less challenging.

-Now, before I get started talking about these strategies, I do want to let you know that I have an upcoming live webinar for Teaching Multiplication and Division for Mastery.
-You’ll leave with tons of new ideas, free resources, a PD certificate, and much more!
-See available dates and times and REGISTER HERE.
+Now, before I get started talking about these strategies, I do want to let you know that I have free mini-course available for Teaching Multiplication and Division for Mastery.
+It only takes about an hour to complete and you’ll leave with tons of new ideas, free resources, a PD certificate, and much more!
+REGISTER HERE.

 Alternatively, if you are looking for a resource where all of the work is done for you, you may be interested in The Multiplication Station, a self-paced, student-centered math station where students work through the basic multiplication facts and strategies, mastering each one as they go.
 Strategies are integrated in a strategic manner, ensuring that students build on their understanding progressively.
 See the Multiplication Station HERE.

 Strategies are ESSENTIAL.
 I like to think of strategies like tools in a tool box.
 When our students see an equation, we want them to be able to choose an effective strategy that will help them solve that particular equation.

 I’ve listed all of the strategies for the facts below.
 I’ve also listed them in my preferred order of teaching.
 Simply click on each strategy for a more detailed explanation of each one:

 The 0’s Facts: Anything times 0 is 0.

 The 1’s Facts: Anything times 1 is itself.